 This article will focus on community-acquired pneumonia (CAP), which refers to pneumonia that develops in people in the community, rather than in a hospital, nursing home, or assisted-living facility.
-About four million cases of CAP occur each year in the United States, and approximately 20 percent of people require hospitalization.
+About four million cases of CAP occur each year in the United States, and approximately 20 percent of people with CAP require hospitalization.

 Some groups of adults are at a greater risk of developing pneumonia.
 These include people who:

-●Are greater than 65 years old
+●Are older than 65 years

 ●Are malnourished due to health conditions or lack of access to food